 - Portuguese Kale Soup from Recipes Food and Cooking

-- Salmon with Mushroom Sauce from Cooking Chat
+- Salmon with Mushroom Sauce from Cooking Chat (you are here!)

 - Skinny Chicken-Leek Pot Pie from The Weekend Gourmet

 - Slow Cooker Chicken Enchilada Quinoa from Bobbi’s Kosy Kitchen